mpouchain/eiffelcorp/README.md

 ## Request without the server

 ### Informations about client (you)
-You can ask information about you with this command : `@info`.
+You can ask information about your situation with this command : `@info`.
-This command display your bank and the list of products you are selling.
+This command displays your bank and the list of products you are selling.

 ### Help
 You can display all commands with this command : `@help`.